Brian Frank: Hammer Nutrition Owner / Founder

 Brian Frank was born at home in the Hollywood hills before the midwife could get there, with just his father and two sisters attending.
-He grew up in Southern California in a holistically minded household, where "white death" (refined sugar, wheat, dairy) and "junk food" was forbidden.
-Vitamins were consumed by all at meal time to compliment our whole food based diet.
-Doctors, antibiotics and routine vaccinations where unknown in his family.
+He grew up in Southern California in a holistically minded household where "white death" (refined sugar, wheat, dairy) and "junk food" was forbidden.
+Vitamins were consumed by all at meal times to compliment the family's whole food based diet.
+Doctors, antibiotics, and routine vaccinations were unknown in his family.

-From an early age Brian was always on the go - riding bikes and skateboards, racing BMX and motocross.
-In high school, swam and played water polo for cross training.
+From an early age, Brian was always on the go -riding bikes and skateboards, racing BMX and motocross.
+In high school, he swam and played water polo for cross training.

-In 1985, Brian discovered endurance cycling as rehabilitation for his 2nd knee surgery and was quickly frustrated by the lack of nutritional supplements on the market that addressed the unique needs of endurance athletes.
+In 1985, Brian discovered endurance cycling as rehabilitation for his 2nd knee surgery.
+He was quickly frustrated by the lack of nutritional supplements on the market that addressed the unique needs of endurance athletes.
 One year later, Brian made the decision to launch a line of nutritional supplements designed to meet those needs.

 In 1987, with the support of his late father, Dr. Gerry S. Frank, Brian founded E-Caps, a supplement line designed specifically for endurance athletes.
 In 1995, Brian introduced Hammer Nutrition Endurance Fuels and the unique modular fueling system to his existing company.
 In 2007, the E-Caps brand was retired and all of its products were rolled into the Hammer Nutrition line.